turnesar/CS361/README.md

 # CS361

 have to run npm install in both the main directory and client.
-Currently only client is working because we need to reconfigure the server.js.
-So just run npm start in the client folder after a npm install.
+Run npm start in the client folder after a npm install.
 Give it a few potatoes it has to compile for a bit.